mccloskeybr/socks/README.md

 (e.g. for row insertion, the primary index & all secondary indexes are executed concurrently).

-Internally, B+ tree nodes are cached in a sharded, latch-based buffer pool to ensure only one thread can read or write to a given node at a time.
+Internally, B+ tree nodes are cached in a sharded buffer pool for better concurrent access, behind a RwLock to ensure only one thread can update a given node at a time.

 ## Future

 ### Roadmap

+- Row deletion support.
 - Multiple table support.
 - Benchmarking suite.
 - Basic transaction support.